-See the Men's Arc'teryx Atom AR See the Women's Arc'teryx Atom AR
+See the Men's Arc'teryx Atom AR See the Women's Atom Heavyweight

-Arc’teryx’s Atom series is a long-time favorite in the synthetic jacket world, and the AR (“all round”) slots in as the warmest design in the collection.
-Updated for fall 2020 with a revised fit, improved durability, and smaller tweaks including a new cuff design, we put the retooled Atom to the test in the Pacific Northwest in late fall and early winter on everything from a cold-weather ski tour to hiking and daily wear.
-Our take: many users will prefer the lighter and more breathable Atom LT, but the AR’s warmth and protection are a great pairing for frigid days around town and in the backcountry.
+Arc’teryx’s Atom series is a longtime favorite in the synthetic jacket world, and the AR (“all round”) slots in as the warmest design in the collection.
+Updated a couple seasons back with a revised fit, improved durability, and smaller tweaks including a retooled cuff design, we put the latest Atom to the test in the Pacific Northwest in late fall and early winter on everything from a cold-weather ski tour to hiking and daily wear.
+Our take: Many users will prefer the lighter and more breathable Atom LT, but the AR’s warmth and protection are a great pairing for frigid days around town and in the backcountry.
 Below are our experiences with the Atom AR.
 To see how it stacks up, see our article on the best synthetic insulated jackets.

 Table of Contents

 - Comparison Table